awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateIndex.md

 Required: No

  ** [Edition](#API_CreateIndex_RequestSyntax) **   <a name="Kendra-CreateIndex-request-Edition"></a>
 The Amazon Kendra edition to use for the index\.
 Choose `DEVELOPER_EDITION` for indexes intended for development, testing, or proof of concept\.
 Use `ENTERPRISE_EDITION` for your production databases\.
 Once you set the edition for an index, it can't be changed\.
 The `Edition` parameter is optional\.
 If you don't supply a value, the default is `ENTERPRISE_EDITION`\.
+For more information on quota limits for enterprise and developer editions, see [Quotas](https://docs.aws.amazon.com/kendra/latest/dg/quotas.html)\.
 Type: String
 Valid Values:` DEVELOPER_EDITION | ENTERPRISE_EDITION`
 Required: No